 St Paul's is now a Key Ecological Site within the Forest of Dean.
 Recent work in the church has revealed the presence of several types of bat including the Lesser Horseshoe Bat.
 The outside walls and grounds are rich in rare and unusual lichens, fungi and insects; and we have large influxes of birders each spring to see our Hawfinches and Crossbills (with rumours of the lesser (or never!) spotted woodpecker).
-Stop-press (5/19) - we now have Bee Orchids in the grounds!
+August 2021- first slow-worms seen in churchyard!

 From 2019 as part of our re-wilding of the churchyard we are now mowing to a harlequin design - some parts kept close cut, some cut 2/3 times a year and two parts reaped only once after the flowering season.
 This has led to a massive increase in the diversity of wild flowers in the churchyard including several orchids, with one Bee Orchid seen (early June through July) in 2019, two in 2020 and eight(!) sorry, ten(!!) this year.

 The church itself has made several steps to reduce its carbon footprint - low energy LED lamps, recycled paper and a very energy-efficient CH system which draws out all the heat into the church.
 We have now registered as an Eco-Church and are working towards our Bronze Award - fingers crossed!